selfup/DevOpsOne/README.md

 This is an OpenSource Project.
 Pull requests accepted!

-I officially released this to the public on Christmas Day.
+I officially released this to the public on Christmas Day 2015.
 Enjoy it!

 What it feels like: